SubediG/Oral_Cancer_Psuedotime_Analysis/README.md

 # Oral_Cancer_Psuedotime_Analysis

-##Project Overview
+**Project Overview**

-The project focuses on processing and analyzing a single-cell RNA sequencing dataset to explore the cellular heterogeneity of oral cancer.
-The analysis includes filtering cells, identifying clusters, removing batch effects, and inferring cell trajectories using pseudotime analysis.
+The project focuses on processing and analyzing a single-cell RNA sequencing dataset to explore the cellular heterogeneity of oral cancer related to age factor.
+The analysis includes filtering cells, identifying clusters, removing batch effects, inferring cell trajectories using pseudotime analysis and identifying differentiallty expressed genes.

-##Tools and Libraries
+**Tools and Libraries**
 The following R packages were used in this project:
 Seurat: For single-cell RNA-seq data processing, normalization, clustering, and visualization.
 Monocle3: For trajectory inference and pseudotime analysis.